Eby J. Jose: History

-For 21 years, Eby J. Jose has invoked public conscience against social issues ignored by rulers and officials.
+Eby Jose has been an activist for 21 years and raised campaigns for social issues.

 "None of us are bothered about our responsibilities to the Indian Constitution though we are fond of making incessant lectures on the merits and demerits of the Constitution", says Eby.

 Eby has initiated several legal battles to protect the basic principles of Indian Constitution, using media to create awareness among people on the responsibilities of a citizen to our Constitution.
 He organised many such movements, both successful and unsuccessful.

 Credentials

 A student politician-turned-journalist and social worker, Eby has to his credit the titles of several magazines like Pala Times, Kera Sabdam, Information Today, India Monitor and Dil Se.
 At present, he is editing the monthly Gulf Life.
-Eby has affiliated himself with the National Unity Front, Rajiv Gandhi Peace Foundation, Catholic Youth Council of India, Cheriyan J. Kappan Foundation, and the Anti Narcotic Movement of India and Small Scale Farmers' Federation.
+Eby has affiliated himself with the National Unity Front, Rajiv Gandhi Peace Foundation, Catholic Youth Council of India, Cheriyan J. Kappan Foundation, and the Anti Narcotic Movement of India and Small-Scale Farmers' Federation.

 When the film stars in Kerala formed an organisation called 'AMMA', in retaliation Eby formed an organisation of viewers called 'AMMAYI'.

 He is now serving as the chairman of Mahatma Gandhi National Foundation.

 Political activism

 Fight against vices

 Eby had a role in the campaigns against drugs, pan masala, and single digit lottery in Kottayam and Delhi.
-Additionally he rose awareness for AIDS in these locations.
+Additionally, he rose awareness for AIDS in these locations.

 Stance against Padma award for celebrities

-The campaign initiated by Eby against awarding Padma honours to film stars and sports stars had invited the attention of national media.
-"Padma awards have been instituted to honour the great sons of India who give rich contribution to the development of the country.
-We can't include film and cinema stars in these category.
+The campaign initiated by Eby against awarding Padma honor to film stars and sports stars had invited the attention of national media.
+Padma awards have been instituted to honor the great sons of India who give rich contribution to the development of the country.
+We can't include film and cinema stars in these categories.
 They do their work by accepting handsome remuneration.
 Many of them do not even pay tax and don't even know the value of a Padma award", says Eby.
 He had already written to the President of India and Prime Minister requesting not to give Padma award to film and sports personalities in future.